 Previously, she was a script writer and producer for Tam Communications, a creative storytelling agency in Santa Cruz, CA. She also contributed to Live Science, freelanced for the UC Santa Cruz and UC San Francisco news offices, as well as Stanford School of Medicine and the Howard Hughes Medical Institute, and wrote scripts for SciShow on YouTube.

-Aylin loves to write about climate change, geoengineering, human evolution, primates, weird animals, barefoot running, and paleoanthropology.
-Debunking the science of science fiction is a secret passion, and she covers everything related to Greta Thunberg.
+Aylin loves to write about climate change, geoengineering, human evolution, primates, weird animals, running shoes, and paleoanthropology.
+Debunking the science of science fiction is a secret passion, and she covers myriad topics related to the COVID-19 pandemic.

 When not frantically meeting deadlines or interviewing sources, Aylin can be found on the nearest roller derby track, or surfing the nearest beach.